Harvard Business School (SPNM), MBA: SP Jain Institute of Management & Research, Master of Information Technology, Virginia Tech.

 - Complete the basic quant, verbal, Data Interpretation and Logical Reasoning till 30th June thoroughly with revision .

 - Move to the next/ difficult level.
 Complete these books by 31st august.
-You can refer catking books that are available at catking.in or Arun Sharma books.
+You can refer catking books that are available at catking.in.

 - Simultaneously start giving mock tests from 1st June.
 Give 1 test per week.
 20 mocks would be more than sufficient for you to crack the exam with 99+ %ile.
 Check the solutions, thoroughly.
 For every question that you were unable to answer, try to genuinely understand the solution provided by the institute.
 If you're still unclear about the method, ask a friend or shoot a query on one of the many online CAT prep forums.